Mercado da Madalena in Recife, PE

 Cost: No Information Available

-Restaurant information on Mercado da Madalena in Recife, PENortheast Brazilian The Northeast section of Brazil, mostly the states of Alagoas, Bahia, Ceará, Maranhão, Paraíba, Pernambuco, Piauí, Rio Grande do Norte, and Sergipe, comprises geographically of a thin, flourishing coastal plain with plentiful rainfall in which a large amount of the population is encountered, an equally slender transition zone titled the Agreste, and a substantial semi-arid area named the Sertão, which is dominated by considerable cattle ranches.
+Restaurant Mercado da Madalena in Recife, PENortheast Brazilian The Northeast section of Brazil, mostly the states of Alagoas, Bahia, Ceará, Maranhão, Paraíba, Pernambuco, Piauí, Rio Grande do Norte, and Sergipe, comprises geographically of a thin, flourishing coastal plain with plentiful rainfall in which a large amount of the population is encountered, an equally slender transition zone titled the Agreste, and a substantial semi-arid area named the Sertão, which is dominated by considerable cattle ranches.
 All kinds of tropical produce are cultivated on the coastal plain, with sugarcane and cacao being specifically abundant.
 Within the State of Bahia the predominant cuisine is Afro-Bahian, which developed from plantation cooks improvising on African, Amerindian, and old fashioned Portuguese meals employing nearby available ingredients.
 Traditional dinners include vatapá, moqueca (both having seafood and palm oil), and acarajé (a savory muffin composed of white beans, onion and fried in palm oil (dendê) which is stuffed with dried shrimp, red pepper and caruru (mashed okra with ground cashew nut, smoked shrimp, onion, pepper and garlic).
 The primary staple is a serving of white rice and black beans however other common meals comprise of farofa, paçoca, canjica, pamonha and quibebe.
 In the remainder of the coastal plains there is less African affect on the food, but seafood, shellfish, coconut and tropical fruit are menu staples.
 Commonly consumed tropical fruits in the North-eastern region are mango, papaya, guava, orange, passion fruit, pineapple, sweet sop, "hog-plum," sour sop, and cashew (both the fruit and the nut).
 All of these states have their differences in cuisine and style, being Bahia one of the most particular of them.
 In fact, Bahia is the single Brazilian state where the food is spicy, and dining places will ask you whether you want your meal “hot” or “cold”, which means “spicy hot” or not.
 They use a great deal of “pimenta” (pepper) and azeite de dende (a particular kind of oil) to cook their meals.
 In general, however, most northeastern states are going to employ tapioca flour and sun-dried beef (carne de sol).
 Shrimp and fish are also really in demand and cheap.
 Another characteristic of northeastern food is the amount.
 Often, the portions are very generous, and a dish can serve two to three people.
 A few of the preferred from this cuisine are “moqueca de peixe”, acaraje’, vatapa’, tapioca com coco e leite condensado, cashew juice, acerola juice, acai.

 In Brazil, there are numerous “bares”, or “barzinhos”, (pubs, little pubs) where people gather for happy hour to have caipirinhas, cocktails, beers and other cold beverages.